On codimension one holomorphic distributions on compact toric orbifolds: Applications

-{ \textsc{Acknowlegments.} I would like to be thankful to Mauricio Corr\^ea for interesting conversations during the preparation of this paper.
-I also thank Alan Muniz and Arturo Fern\'andez for useful suggestions which improved the readability of this paper.}
+{ \textsc{Acknowlegments.} I would like to be thankful to Maur\'icio Corr\^ea for interesting conversations.
+I also thank Alan Muniz, Arturo Fern\'andez and the referee for useful suggestions which improved the readability of this paper.}